lewisPowers/LOBSTR/README.md

 - Compatible on all browsers

 - Data is extracted on the client side - no worries about third party interference or needless HTTP requests

+- Generate a new, updated spreadsheet as often as you want

 - Extra feature: displays the counts of your total trustlines and 'uncharted' assets on the browser window